Science and technology in Bulgaria: Aviation

 Sofia Airport hosts one of Lufthansa Technik's 12 aircraft maintenance and repair facilities in Europe.
 A significant expansion worth $42 million was completed in 2017, expanding staff to 1,300 engineers and mechanics, adding a new multi-purpose building, hangar and workshops, and increasing capacity to eight production and servicing lines.
 The facility services mostly Airbus A320, Boeing 737 and Embraer-series aircraft.
 A few companies like Niki Rotor Aviation and Aeroplanes DAR form a small manufacturing industry, producing ultralight aircraft in limited numbers.

 Asen Yordanov (1896–1967), the founder of aeronautical engineering in Bulgaria, worked as an aviator, engineer and inventor; he also contributed to the development of aviation in the United States.
 He played a significant role in U.S. aircraft development (mostly bomber and carrier-based aircraft) and took part in many other projects.
 Yordanov created the first Bulgarian airplane, the "Diplan Yordanov-1", in 1915.
 Captain Simeon Petrov of the Bulgarian Air Force invented the world's first purpose-built air-to-surface bomb, which included innovations such as an aerodynamically stabilizing x-tail and an impact detonator.
 To this day the majority of aircraft bombs in the world follow Petrov's 1912 design.
-The Bulgarian Air Force deployed the original prototype, thus becoming the first military force in the world to conduct tactical airplane bombing sorties during a full-scale war (in 1912).
+The Bulgarian Air Force deployed the original prototype, thus becoming the first military force in the world to conduct tactical airplane bombing sorties during a full-scale war (the First Balkan War in 1912).